sogilis/Voogle/README.md

   The API will be available on the port `9000` and the console one the port `9001`.
 - The Rabbitmq server will be available on the port `5672` and the console one the port `15672`.
 - Mariadb can be accessed using docker with command `exec -it <mariadb_container_id> mysql -u root -p`
-- API and encoder will then be launched following `docker-compose-internal.yml` file using same credentials as MinIO.
+- API, encoder, grayserver and flipserver will then be launched following `docker-compose-internal.yml` file.
 - Observability (grafana, prometheus, node exporter) are available, you can start all services and observability with `make start_all_services_and_observability`
 - Finally, you can start the webapp (`/src/webapp`) with `npm run serve` to start the VueJS development server.
 - Credentials for Voogle account can be found in the `.env` file as USER_AUTH and PWD_AUTH environment variables.
 - All credentials for MinIO, Rabbitmq and Mariadb can be found in the `.env` file.
 - Note that you can launch only external services (means S3-like (MinIO), Rabbitmq and Mariadb) with `make start_external_services`.
+Then, you can launch each internal services (means API, encoder, grayserver, flipserver) from `src/` with the `make run-dev-<service_name>` (example: `make run-dev-api`).
+Note that grayserver and flipserver should be running before you start API (for now).
 - All running services can be stopped and cleaned up with `make stop_services`

 ## Observability